ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/3-operational-emissions.md

 $$ $32.40/month \times 0.233471074kWh/USD \times 12months = 90.77kWh/year $$

-Finally for the data storage in Hetzner we use a value of 0.0012kW/TB. <span style="color: coral"><SOURCE TBC></span>
+For the data storage in Hetzner we assume the use of SSD storage and use a value of 0.0012kWh/TBh from [Cloud Carbon Footprint Storage Methodology](https://www.cloudcarbonfootprint.org/docs/methodology/#storage).
-We a total volume of 0.89TB of data stored we can calculate a yearly kWh:
+With a total volume of 0.89TB of data storage we can calculate a yearly kWh:

-$$ 0.89TB \times 0.0012kWh/TB \times 24hrs \times 365days = 9.36kWh/year $$
+$$ 0.89TB \times 0.0012kWh/TBh \times 24hrs \times 365days = 9.36kWh/year $$

 So a total kWh per year using Hetzner cloud services: 292.72kWh/year.

 We can then multiply this by the regional carbon intensity to calculate the carbon emissions.
 In this case Hetzner powers their servers from 100% renewable energy.
 In the case of the German data center, it is powered by hydro-electricity.
 To account for this we use a carbon intensity of 0.041kgCO<sub>2</sub>e/kWh.

 The operational carbon emissions of using Hetzner cloud:

 $$ 292.72kWh/year \times 0.041kgCO_2e/kWh = 12kgCO_2e/year $$

+<span style="color: coral">WHAT IF: we can easily update the carbon intensity to any other region or global intenstiy to work out the "what if it's not green" scenario here.</span>

-We add to this the embodied carbon of the cloud servers:
+We add to this the embodied carbon of the cloud servers for a total carbon emissions for Hetzner services:

 $$ 13.08kgCO_2e/year + 6.15kgCO_2e/year + 12kgCO_2e/year = 31.23kgCO_2e/year $$

-GWF has three volumes for storage, using approximately 3TB of data.
-To estimate this we used the CCF Methodology for Storage.

-Finally, all the components of the carbon estimated were totaled and all added Operational (including the embodied carbon as under the TCS this is all added to Category O).
+### Scaleway Cloud Services

-Scaleway is just for block storage, so I used the same methodology as for the storage in Hetzner.
-One difference was that Hetzner allocates a fixed amount of storage while Scaleway charges per gigabyte hour, so they use slightly different conversion calculations to get the kW hours.
+Scaleway is just for block storage, so we used the same methodology as for the storage in Hetzner.
+One difference was that Hetzner allocates a fixed amount of storage while Scaleway charges per gigabyte hour.
+Typically GWF uses 463.58TBhours of data per month, assuming again the use of SSD storage and using the CCF methodology

+$$ 463.58TBh \times 0.0012kWh/TBh \times 12months = 6.68kWh/year $$

+[Scaleway also uses sustainable energy sources](https://www.scaleway.com/en/environmental-leadership/) (100% wind or hydro).
+So, we'll use the hyro-power carbon intensity of 0.041kgCO<sub>2</sub>e/kWh:

+$$ 6.68kWh/year \times 0.041kgCO_2e/kWh = 0.27kgCO_2e/year $$

+<span style="color: coral">WHAT IF: we can easily update the carbon intensity to any other region or global intenstiy to work out the "what if it's not green" scenario here.</span>

+**Total carbon emissions for Cloud services: 31.5kgCO<sub>2</sub>e/year**